noahg/docker-cartodb/README.md

 That container provides a fully working cartodb development solution without the installation hassle.

+Just:
+1. Run the container, as instructed below.
+2. Setup a DNS sudomain record for cartodb pointing to your server's ip address.
-Just run and connect to http://cartodb.<yourdomain>.com/dashboard in the browser.
+3. Connect to http://cartodb.yourdomain.com/dashboard in the browser.

 The default login is dev/pass.
 You may want to change it when you'll run it for the outside.